 Alternatively, the feedlot could apply for certification as a carbon neutral organisation.
-However, this will generally involve a very large carbon footprint that must be offset (see section 7).
+However, this will generally involve a very large carbon footprint that must be offset.
 As a result, this option will not be explored in detail here.

-For more information on carbon neutral organisation certification, please see the link below: https://www.industry.gov.au/regulations-and-standards/climate-active
+For more information on carbon neutral organisation certification, please see the link below: industry.gov.au/ regulations-and-standards/climate-active